What is Master Server Toolkit?

 - As mentioned earlier, the purpose of the framework is to create servers, services, and microservices that will work in different parts of the world and perform the same task.
 With the built-in network API, you can create your own game server without having to use uNet, Mirror Networking, Forge Remastered, or other systems for creating online multiplayer games.

 - Servers and services that are created using the current framework can work locally, but you need to use a VPS or dedicated server for production.

-- We recommend you have your servers on a remote machine, not on a local machine.
+- I recommend you have your servers on a remote machine, not on a local machine.
 You can either have some pre-defined game servers running 24/7, or you can have a Spawner server “Spawn” a game server on clients request (this seamlessly imitates client hosting).

 - The concept of a framework already indicates the readiness of those who will use it to program using the API.
 The interface components used in the examples are only designed to demonstrate a particular tool.
 There is no need to use the interface at all to solve your problems.
 For example: you don’t need an interface to get a list of game servers.
 You just need to make a request to get a list and use the response for your purposes.